ivanhroth/infinitelibrary/README.md

 <!-- ![Feed search and collection creation](feedsearch.png) -->

 Users can add new books via a form which allows them to enter a title, author, and optionally a date of publication for the new bibliographic record.
 The app then automatically retrieves a matching cover image (if one exists) and generates the record.

+## Frontend Overview
+InfiniteLibrary uses an Express.js server on the frontend, with the React framework providing the interface.
+The frontend also interfaces with an external API to provide cover images automatically, via Google Books.

+### Frontend Technologies Used:
+#### React